debuggato/CV-builder/README.md

 # CV builder

-📝 The idea is to create Resumes with export in .pdf and .doc.
-A project written in React.js and Typescript
+📝 An application to create Resumes with export in PDF.

+## Getting started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

+### Prerequisites

+You need to have these versions of software installed on your machine in order to have better experience while installing the project.

+- Node.js -v: 13.x.x
+- Yarn -v: 1.21.x
+- Nodemon -v: 2.x.x

 ### Installing